Welcome to the website about the works of Nicholas Hagger, British poet, literary author, man of letters, cultural historian, and philosopher

 Life

 Nicholas Hagger was born in 1939 and read English Literature at Oxford.
 He lectured at universities in Iraq, Japan (where he was a professor) and Libya in the 1960s.
-He wrote for the Times and taught in London.
-He acquired three schools and set up the Oak-Tree Group of Schools.
+He wrote for The Times and taught in London.
+He acquired four schools and set up the Oak-Tree Group of Schools.
 He bought Otley Hall and for seven years ran it as a historic house.
-He is the author of more than 35 books.
+He is the author of 55 books.
 He lives in Essex and now devotes the greater part of his life to writing.
 See Life for further details.

 Works